OmarYasirR/quize-app/README.md

 2. Users write there name
 3. Users select an answer from multiple choices.
 4. The app provides immediate feedback and updates the score.
-5. If user finesh all before
-6. At the end of the quiz, the final score is displayed.
+5. At the end of the quiz, the final score is displayed.

 ---